danielgolden/volon/README.md

 ![readme HEader](https://user-images.githubusercontent.com/812989/215299854-049f8ae8-ca31-4468-a518-56679ea4a534.jpg)

 # [Volon](https://volon.app)
-Volon is a plain text, markdown-focused, local-first notes app with code editor keyboard shortcuts.
-It's meant to be operated with the keyboard so many common [editing shortcuts](#text-editing-shortcuts) from VS Code are built in.
+Volon is a plain text, markdown-focused, local-first notes app with IDE like [text-editing keyboard shortcuts](#text-editing-shortcuts).
+It's meant the local storage of notes, but you can also log in to sync your notes across devices.
 Other helpful features:
 - Multiple cursors,
 - GitHub style markdown link pasting
 - Command palette for finding notes (⌘K)